Salvage Car Insurance Arizona

 Are you in the market for a car in Arizona?
 If so, you might be considering a range of different options.
-There are used cars, available from both dealerships, private sellers and online auctions.
+There are used cars, available from both dealerships, private sellers, and online auctions.
 There are program cars available.
-There are ex-fleet cars that might be worth your time.
-There are also salvage cars that might be worth your consideration.
+Also, there are ex-fleet cars that might be worth your time.
+Salvage cars that might be worth your consideration are also available.

 However, before you head down this road, you need to know a few things, particularly about getting your salvage car retitled and insured in Arizona.

 According to the Arizona Department of Transportation, “A salvage vehicle is a vehicle to be titled and registered that has been stolen, wrecked, destroyed by water or otherwise damaged to the extent that the insurance company considered it to be uneconomical to repair and was therefore issued a certificate of title branded/marked as salvage.”

 There are a couple of key takeaways in that definition.
 The most important one is this: “damaged to the extent that the insurance company considered it uneconomical to repair”.
 The car might just have enough damage that the car’s value makes it not worth it for the insurance company to fix it.
 In fact, many salvage cars are only damaged up to about 70% of their total value.

 For buyers, this means that there’s the chance to get a great car for far less than you’d pay anywhere else, and then repair it at little cost as well.
 If you’re mechanically inclined, you can even do the work yourself, or you can have a local body shop or mechanic help out.

 There’s another takeaway from Arizona’s definition of a salvage car: “issued a certificate of title branded/marked as salvage”.
 That means the title isn’t “clean”.
 It’s a salvage title, and as such, it cannot be insured in the state of Arizona.
 That seems to throw a wrench in the works of buying such a vehicle and then getting salvage car insurance.
 However, there is a way out.